mebobby2/book-ms/resources/README.md

 The Second Run of the Swarm Deployment Playbook

-Before that: Automate workflow-util.groovy to get the Jenkensfile wo
+Before that: Automate workflow-util.groovy to get the Jenkensfile https://github.com/vfarcic/books-ms/blob/swarm/Jenkinsfile working